Intro to Cybersecurity

 Key = the actual key that opens that specific lock.

-General applications that require ciphers include browsing, cloud storage, and VPNs.
-Insecure and secure protocols like telnet vs SSH or application-level internet connectivity like HTTP vs HTTPS (via TLS) are a few common practical examples.
+General applications that require ciphers include browsing, cloud storage, and VPNs, SSH vs. telnet, application-level internet connectivity like HTTP vs. HTTPS (via TLS) etc.

 Historically, ciphers were simple to use and easy to break.
 It heavily relied on word analysis and linguistic patterns.
 But over time, it became harder to crack with advanced mathematical methods and heavy use of number theory, probability, statistics etc.

-At the end of the day, if data systems are not properly encrypted or do not meet the admin's objectives beforehand, the system becomes vulnerable from outside attacks.
-Because of this, strong oversight and adaptability will be required by security specialists for multiple cryptographic algorithms for different applications.
+At the end of the day, if data systems are not properly encrypted or do not meet the admin's objectives beforehand, they become vulnerable from outside attacks.
+Because of this, strong oversight and adaptability will be required for multiple cryptographic algorithms for different applications.
 They will rely on a suite of algorithms working together called "cryptosystem".

 Cryptosystem: A suite of algorithms for key generation, encryption and decyption operations.